Northern Spain Road Trip: Sights & Map

 San Sebastián: Culinary capital of Spain and perfect beach

-Pintxos in the Parte Vieja – Spain's best gastronomic district: The old town between the port and the Urumea River is the heart of Basque cuisine.
+Pintxos in the Parte Vieja – Spain's best culinary district: The old town between the port and the Urumea River is the heart of Basque cuisine.
 Top bars (no reservations, just walk in and try):

 - La Cuchara de San Telmo: Traditional braised pintxos, braised beef cheeks, and mushroom risotto are iconic. €3.50–€6 per pintxo.